miraabela/miraabela.github.io/essays/jsintro.md

 I couldn't agree more with Ms. Grande.
 Java has taught me to love, patience, and pain, but Javascript has allured me with its potential and possibilities.

-#### Hash maps, Who??
+#### HashMap, Who??

-Another quirk about Javascript I love already is how you can just use simple objects to store keys paired with values.
-In Java, to store a key/value data structure, you would use the HashMap class.
+Another quirk about Javascript I love already is how you can simply use objects to store keys paired with values.
+In Java, to store a key/value database, you would use the HashMap class.

-## Looks like I won't need to go to the Gym
+## Looks like I won't be hitting up the Gym

+After all these years I can finally make my parents proud and tell them I'm athletic.
+I quite enjoy athletic software engineering, since it mimics real life situations where we would have a project deadline that requires you to work under pressure and not waste time.
+The workouts require you to be well acquainted with the language beforehand in order to quickly solve a challenge.